Co-Managing Partner, AmLaw 100 firm

 Summary: Dan Binstock is a partner and co-chair of the Partner and Practice Group Division at Garrison & Sisson.
 With an extensive network and track record placing partners/practice groups and associates, he is able to connect candidates and law firms in a highly efficient and discreet manner.

-Dan is the author of "The Attorney's Guide to Using (or Not Using) Legal Recruiters: Answers to important questions most attorneys don't know to ask ... but should" (see here).
+Dan is the author of "The Attorney's Guide to Using (or Not Using) Legal Recruiters: Answers to important questions most attorneys don't know to ask ... but should" (2015).
+He has also been named one of the Top 100 Legal Consultants and Strategists (Lawdragon, 2017).

 Industry Leadership: Chair, Ethics Committee, National Association of Legal Search Consultants; Board of Directors, National Association of Legal Search Consultants.
 He is frequently called on by law schools (e.g., Harvard Law School, Georgetown Law Center) to serve as an expert adviser on the Washington, DC legal market.
 His commentary and/or articles on the legal market have appeared in publications including the Wall Street Journal, American Lawyer, National Law Journal, Law360, ABA Journal, Fortune, Washington Post, and Washington Business Journal.